angelamasajo/nps-api/readme.md

 Link to App: https://angelamasajo.github.io/nps-api/

 Requirements:
-1. The user must be able to search for a GitHub user handle.
+1. The user must be able to search for parks in one or more states.
+2. The user must be able to set the max number of results, with a default of 10.
-2. The search must trigger a call to GitHub's API.
+3. The search must trigger a call to NPS's API.
-3. The repos associated with that handle must be displayed on the page.
+4. The parks in the given state must be displayed on the page.
+Include at least:
-4. You must display the repo name and link to the repo URL.
+    - Full name
+    - Description
+    - Website URL
 5. The user must be able to make multiple searches and see only the results for the current search.